amplication/docs/docs/premium-features/custom-types-and-actions.md

    - Specify the Name of the property (e.g., "firstProperty").
    - Choose the Type of the property from the dropdown (e.g., "String", "Number", "Boolean", "Date", "JSON", "DTO", "Enum").
    - If needed, you can change the property to an array by toggling the "Array" switch.
-   - Mark the property as optional by checking the "Optional" checkbox.
+   - If needed, mark the property as optional by checking the "Optional" checkbox.
 3. Repeat step 2 for each additional property you want to add to the DTO.

 ### Create Enum